apache/trafficserver/doc/developer-guide/plugins/io/index.en.rst

 vconnection at the same time; the restriction is for more than one operation of the same type.

-One obvious issue is that the buffer passed to :c:func:`TSVConnRead` and :c:func:`TSVConnWrite` won't be large enough - there is no reasonable way to make a buffer that can hold ``INT64_MAX`` (9 quintillion) bytes!
-The secret is that vconnections engage in a protocol whereby they signal to the user (via the continuation passed to :c:func:`TSVConnRead` and :c:func:`TSVConnWrite`) that they have emptied the buffers passed to them and are ready for more data.
-When this occurs, it is up to the user to add more data to the buffers (or wait for more data to be added) and then wake up the vconnection by calling :c:func:`TSVIOReenable` on the VIO describing the operation. :c:func:`TSVIOReenable` specifies that the buffer for the operation has been modified and that the vconnection should reexamine it to see if it can make further progress.
+One obvious issue is that the buffer passed to :func:`TSVConnRead` and :func:`TSVConnWrite` won't be large enough - there is no reasonable way to make a buffer that can hold ``INT64_MAX`` (9 quintillion) bytes!
+The secret is that vconnections engage in a protocol whereby they signal to the user (via the continuation passed to :func:`TSVConnRead` and :func:`TSVConnWrite`) that they have emptied the buffers passed to them and are ready for more data.
+When this occurs, it is up to the user to add more data to the buffers (or wait for more data to be added) and then wake up the vconnection by calling :func:`TSVIOReenable` on the VIO describing the operation. :func:`TSVIOReenable` specifies that the buffer for the operation has been modified and that the vconnection should reexamine it to see if it can make further progress.

 The null transform plugin provides an example of how this is done.
-Below is a prototype for :c:func:`TSVConnWrite`:
+Below is a prototype for :func:`TSVConnWrite`:

 .. code-block:: c